KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

-All .LIB and .OBJ modules created with the latest version of Visual Studio 2019 VS2019 are taken and processed by **GNU ld** (`GNU ld (GNU Binutils for Ubuntu) 2.34`) without any complaint, but the created .ELF image does not run at all, for many of the same reasons.
+All .LIB and .OBJ modules created with the latest version of Visual Studio 2019 VS2019 are taken and processed by **GNU ld** (`GNU ld (GNU Binutils for Ubuntu) 2.34`) without any complaint, but the created .ELF image does not run at all, for many of the same reasons metioned below.

 During my comprehensive exploration I found that
 * placement of uninitialized data (global variables not explicitly set to 0) in .BSS section